 This Week at Capital Institute

-Capital Institute founder and president John Fullerton recently sat down with Laura Flanders of GRITtv to discussed the carbon crisis, fossil fuels and finance.
+Capital Institute founder and president John Fullerton recently sat down with Laura Flanders of GRITtv to discuss the carbon crisis, fossil fuels and finance.

 We were honored to be included in David Brodwin's recent U.S. News & World Report piece about the release of the fifth case study in our Field Guide to Investing in a Regenerative Economy initiative.
 Read his take on Evergreen Direct Investing below or here.

 No More Debt Binges: How to Finance a Sustainable Economy

 At The Universities for a New Economy Conference held at the New School held in May 2013, we had a chance to share insights gleaned from recent conversations with Scott Fullwiler and Steve Crane, two professors at Presidio Graduate School's pioneering MBA in Sustainable Management Program.
 Both professors know their students need to be conversant in the old language of modern finance but they also want them to be fluent in a new vocabulary of holistic finance that acknowledges that some of the most critical values to be considered by anyone who cares about an investable future will often elude measurement.

 A year and a half ago when we spoke to Gar Alperovitz for our Braintrust series on thought leaders who have most influenced us at Capital Institute, he began the conversation by asking, “If you are not a fan of either socialism or corporate capitalism, what are your alternatives and how do you get there?”
 Gar’s new book, What Then Must We Do? and his film, The Next American Revolution, go a long, thought-provoking way toward answering those vexing questions.